Procurement: Overview

 all stages of the process of acquiring property or services, beginning with the process for determining a need for property or services and ending with contract completion and closeout.

 A company's procurement function, specifically its spending on suppliers, typically accounts for more than half of the company's total budget.

 Purchasing is a subset of procurement that specifically deals with the ordering and payment of goods and services.
-Organizational procurement is also referred to as "organizational buying" or "institutional buying", for example in studies of the buying behaviour of staff involved in purchasing decision-making.
+Organizational procurement is also referred to as "organizational buying" or "institutional buying," for example, in studies of the buying behavior of staff involved in purchasing decision-making.

 Procurement activities are also often divided into two distinct categories, direct and indirect spend.
 Direct spend refers to the production-related procurement that encompasses all items that are part of finished products, such as raw materials, components and parts.
 Direct procurement, which is the focus in supply chain management, directly affects the production process of manufacturing firms.
 In contrast, indirect procurement concerns non-production-related acquisition: a wide variety of goods and services, from standardized items like office supplies and safety equipment to complex and costly products and services like heavy equipment, consulting services, and outsourcing services.